Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

-A response density $f_{\text{\emph{region, c\_age, year}}}: [0, 1] \ra \Rbb^+, s \mapsto f_{\emph{\text{region, c\_age, year}}}(s)$ is estimated for each combination of covariate values (note that \emph{region} determines \emph{West\_East}), with $s$ denoting the woman's income share.
+We construct an empirical response density $f_{\text{\emph{region, c\_age, year}}}: [0, 1] \ra \Rbb^+ $ of the woman's income share $s$ for each combination of covariate values (note that \emph{region} determines \emph{West\_East}).
 In total, this yields 552 response densities.
 Often, we just write~$f$ and omit the indices.
 Before elaborating on the estimation, we determine a suitable underlying Bayes Hilbert space $\B = B^2(\Tcal, \Acal, \mu)$.
 Since $s$ denotes a share, we consider $\Tcal = [0, 1]$ with $\Acal = \mathfrak{B}$.
-The Lebesgue measure is no appropriate reference, as the boundary values~$0$ and~$1$ correspond to single-earner households and thus have positive probability mass (see appendix~\ref{appendix_soep_barplots} for exemplary barplots).
-A suitable reference measure respecting this structure is $\mu := \delta_0 + \lambda + \delta_1$, i.e., the mixed case with $D = 2,~ t_1 = 0, ~t_2 = 1$, and $w_1 = 1 = w_2$, see Section~\ref{chapter_regression}.
+The Lebesgue measure is no appropriate reference, as the boundary values~$0$ and~$1$ correspond to single-earner households and thus have positive probability mass (see appendix~F.2 for exemplary barplots).
+A suitable reference measure respecting this structure is $\mu := \delta_0 + \lambda + \delta_1$, i.e., the mixed case with $D = 2,~ t_1 = 0, ~t_2 = 1$, and $w_1 = 1 = w_2$, see Section~\ref{chapter_bayes_hilbert_space}.
 The values $f(0)$ and $f(1)$ are the (weighted) relative frequencies for shares of $0$ and $1$, denoted by $p_0$ and $p_1$, respectively.
 To estimate $f$ on~$(0, 1)$, we compute continuous densities based on dual-earner households, and multiply them by $p_{(0, 1)} = 1 - p_0- p_1$.
-For this purpose, weighted kernel density estimation with beta-kernels \citep{chen1999} is used to preserve the support $(0, 1)$, see appendix~\ref{appendix_kernel_density_estmation} for details. \\ The response densities are very similar in the different \emph{regions} within \emph{West} and \emph{East} Germany, respectively.
-Thus, we restrict visualization in Figure~\ref{original_densities_south_east} to the exemplary \emph{regions} \emph{west} (North Rhine-Westphalia) for \emph{West} Germany and \emph{east} (Saxony-Anhalt, Thuringia, Saxony) for \emph{East} Germany.
-See Figure~\ref{figure_densities} in appendix~\ref{appendix_soep_sensitivity_check} for the corresponding figure for all six \emph{regions}, with additional illustration of the respective relative frequencies $p_0,\, p_{(0, 1)},\, p_1$ over time.
-Figure~\ref{original_densities_south_east} depicts the response densities for all \emph{years} by the \emph{c\_age} groups, for the \emph{regions} \emph{west} and \emph{east}, with a color gradient and different line types distinguishing the \emph{year}.
+For this purpose, weighted kernel density estimation with beta-kernels \citep{chen1999} is used to preserve the support $(0, 1)$ and include sample weights, see appendix~F.3 for details. \\ The response densities are very similar in the different \emph{regions} within \emph{West} and \emph{East} Germany, respectively.
+Thus, Figure~\ref{original_densities_south_east} exemplarily shows the \emph{regions} \emph{west} (North Rhine-Westphalia) for \emph{West} Germany and \emph{east} (Saxony-Anhalt, Thuringia, Saxony) for \emph{East} Germany.
+See Figure~F.7 in appendix~F.4 for the full figure for all six \emph{regions}, with additional illustration of the relative frequencies $p_0,\, p_{(0, 1)},\, p_1$ over time.
+Figure~\ref{original_densities_south_east} depicts the response densities for all \emph{years} by \emph{c\_age} for the \emph{regions} \emph{west} and \emph{east}, with a color gradient and different line types distinguishing the \emph{year}.
 The density values $f(0)$ and~$f(1)$ are represented as dashes, shifted slightly outwards for better visibility.
-Consider the continuous parts ($s \in (0,1)$) : In \emph{west} (first row), the densities differ between couples with (\emph{0-6} and~\emph{7-18}) and without minor children (\emph{other}), with the latter lying more to the right reflecting lower female shares in the presence of children.
+Consider the continuous parts ($s \in (0,1)$) : In \emph{west} (first row), the densities differ between couples with (\emph{0-6} and~\emph{7-18}) and without minor children (\emph{other}), with the latter having more probability mass to the right reflecting lower female shares in the presence of children.
 In \emph{east}, the shapes are more egalitarian and vary much less with the age of the youngest child.
-In all cases, the fraction of couples with a share less than 0.5 exceeds the fraction with a share larger than 0.5.
-Over time, the probability mass for a small share increases and the share of non-working women declines, reflecting the increase in female part-time employment.
-These findings show the importance of considering the mixed densities.
+In all cases, the fraction of couples with a share less than $0.5$ exceeds the fraction with a share larger than $0.5$.
+Over time, the probability mass for a small share increases and that of non-working women declines, reflecting the increase in female part-time employment.
+This highlights the importance of considering both single- and double-earner couples and thus mixed densities to obtain a full picture.
 The shares of dual-earner households and non-working women evolve in opposite direction over time, while the share of single-earner women remains small. \ifnum\value{jasa}=1 { } \else { } \fi